 Wear a Mouthguard

 Many dental emergencies are sports-related.
-Although they are common, they could be avoided with an athletic mouthguard.
-The custom-made appliance provides a protective barrier for your teeth and gums to lessen the severity of an injury if there’s impact to the mouth.
+Although they are common, they can be avoided with an athletic mouthguard.
+The custom-made appliance provides a protective barrier for your teeth and gums to lessen the severity of an injury if there’s an impact to the mouth.
 Research shows a mouthguard can even prevent concussions and jaw injuries.
 You wouldn’t play football without a helmet, so don’t play contact sports without an athletic mouthguard to avoid an unplanned trip to an emergency dental office in Lakewood.

 Use Tools to Open Packages, Not Your Teeth